Automattic/jetpack/projects/plugins/protect/readme.txt

 - Updated package dependencies.

 #### Fixed
-- Fix protect admin toolbar icon display when Jetpack enabled and connected
+- Admin toolbar: ensure the toolbar icon is properly displayed, even when the Jetpack plugin is enabled and connected.
-- Minor bug fix - added isset() checks for report data properties
+- General: avoid PHP notices when fetching reports about your site.